HungPham2002/ECommerce-Customer-Churn-Prediction/Readme.md

 # Hello,
-This is my Ecommerce project, I build to only research and learn about machine learning.
-Deep learning model notebook as extra (Deep neural is a complicated process. in reality, simple things is usually more effective), I have not understood it yet.
+- This is my Ecommerce project, I build to only research and learn about Machine Learning.
+- Deep learning model notebook as extra (Deep neural is a complicated process. in reality, simple things is usually more effective), I have not understood it yet.
 I'm not sure it work correctly and effectively.
-Maybe it overfit and I do not see that :DD
+Maybe it overfit and I do not see that :DD So I do not recommend to consult this one.
 # Customer Churn Prediction
 ## Context
 In today's highly competitive business landscape, retaining customers is crucial for the success of an organization.
 A customer churn prediction model using various machine learning algorithms including logistic regression, random forest, Decision Tree